 The main disadvantage of the laser projectors is their price.
 Laser projectors are far more expensive than halogen or Xenon lamp projectors.
 You can buy multiple halogen projectors for the price of a single laser projector.
 Most people may not be willing to spend such an amount on a projector.

-Laser projectors are becoming popular with the emergence of innovative technologies in projectors.
+Evolving Trends for the Laser Projectors Laser projectors are becoming popular with the emergence of innovative technologies in projectors.
 There is a wide range of laser projectors available from different brands.
 These range from the low-cost single laser projectors to the top of the line RGB three-laser projectors.

 Many brands have also started manufacturing Laser TVs which are essentially laser projectors with short or ultra-short throw ration.
 They can output large images at a distance of a few inches from the projector screen or wall.
 There is no need to install them, and they can be kept on a table just like TVs.
 Many homeowners are substituting their LED TVs for laser TVs.